CyberFuego007/itech210-recap/README.md

 3.1.1) this captures all of your imports and requirements and puts them in the requirements.txt file 3.2) use the command: pip install -r requirements.txt 3.2.1) this installs all of the requirements needed from the requirements.txt file

+INSTRUCTIONS
+This is to be used as a study aid for your upcoming test.
+For this assignment you will need to create a minimum of 20 of your own study questions and add them to the questions.py file.
+The quality of the questions is entirely up to you, but keep in mind this is to help you study for your test.

+note:  this can be used for later tests or test in other classes if you upadate the questions.py file appropraitely.